ibm-cloud-docs/Cloudant/security/access-iam.md

 ```
 {: codeblock}

-which returns the following information (abbreviated):
+The `apiaccess` key returns the following information (abbreviated):

 ```sh
 {